Storytellers' Institute Festosium

 Learn more about Jeff and his work at jeffdanielsilva.com.

-Founded in 2002, Turbulent creates, produces, and distributes award-winning cross-platform and transmedia projects with an emphasis on content, community, and a even eCommerce.
+Founded in 2002, Turbulent creates, produces and distributes award-winning cross-platform and transmedia projects with an emphasis on content, community and even eCommerce.
 Creative and efficient, they love challenges and imagining the best solutions to address them.
 They believe that the achievement of ambitious projects and brands starts with a creative use of technology.
 Passionate about their work and working as a team, combining their strengths to always surpass themselves, they're convinced that the quality of their projects is proportional to the passion they have in achieving them.
 Turbulent is behind the entire online platform of the Guinness World Record-setting crowdfunded project Star Citizen, a AAA video game created by Chris Roberts.
 They developed My CEC Zone, an award-winning educational digital platform that supports 70% of primary and secondary school students in Quebec.
 They conceived and produced Champlain's Dream, the most successful convergent project in Canada in terms of number of users and impact on client business.
 Turbulent's latest achievement, The Unknown Photographer, is a virtual-reality immersion into the fragmented memories of a World War I photographer that is currently touring the world and was part of the official selection of New Frontiers at the Sundance Film Festival 2016.

-The Turbulent team (Marc Beaudet, left, president and co-founder, and Loic Suty, right, creative director of The Unknown Photographer) is bringing their 20-minute virtual-reality immersive experience The Unknown Photographer to the 2016 Storytellers' Institute Festosium for attendees to experience throughout the weekend.
+The Turbulent team (Marc Beaudet, left, president and co-founder, and Loic Suty, right, creative director of The Unknown Photographer) is bringing its 20-minute virtual-reality immersive experience The Unknown Photographer to the 2016 Storytellers' Institute Festosium for attendees to experience throughout the weekend.

 MARTIN JOHNSON is the creative director at Ljudbang productions in Stockholm and a radio producer,